Norm of the North

 Norm of the North is a 2016 animated adventure comedy film directed by Trevor Wall.
-The film features the voices of Rob Schneider, Heather Graham, Ken Jeong, Colm Meaney, Loretta Devine, Gabriel Iglesias, Michael McElhatton, and Bill Nighy, and is an international co-production of the United States, India, and Ireland.
+The film features the voices of Rob Schneider, Heather Graham, Ken Jeong, Colm Meaney, Loretta Devine, Gabriel Iglesias, Michael McElhatton, and Bill Nighy, and is an international co-production of the United States and Ireland.

-Norm of the North was theatrically released on January 15, 2016 by Lionsgate.
-The film received negative reviews from critics, and grossed $30 million against a budget of $7-18M.
+Norm of the North was theatrically released in the United States on January 15, 2016, by Lionsgate.
+The film received overwhelmingly negative reviews from critics, with criticism going towards its animation, humor and plot.
+Despite this, the film grossed $30 million against a budget of $7–18M.
 It spawned three direct-to-video sequels: Norm of the North: Keys to the Kingdom, Norm of the North: King Sized Adventure, and Norm of the North: Family Vacation.

 Plot

 Norm, a polar bear, is the son of the King of the Arctic.
 In his youth, he realizes his ability to speak to humans, a trait shared only by his grandfather.
 Because of this, he is made an outcast from the other animals, only being accepted by Socrates, a wise seagull, and Elizabeth, a female polar bear whom Norm is in love with.

 Years later, Norm's grandfather has disappeared, and human tourists are filling the Arctic.
 Socrates shows Norm and three Arctic lemmings a luxury condo that has been installed on the ice.
 Inside this condo is Vera, a representative for wealthy developer Mr. Greene.
 After Vera is saved by Norm from an avalanche, Mr. Greene calls her to find a polar bear mascot for their commercial, campaigning to sell houses at the Arctic.
 Alarmed, Socrates convinces Norm and the lemmings to stow away on a ship to New York City.

 In the city, Norm, pretending to be an actor dressed as a polar bear, auditions for Mr. Greene's commercial and is taken to dinner by Vera.
 Mr. Greene, who realizes that Norm is a real bear, suspects that Norm has come to free his grandfather, whom he has captured.
 He confronts him at the restaurant with a tranquilizer gun, but Norm subdues him.
-However, after the outburst garners the media's attention and heightens Mr. Greene's approval ratings, he decides to hire Norm as his mascot.
+After the outburst garners the media's attention and heightens Mr. Greene's approval ratings, however, he decides to hire Norm as his mascot.